nginjohn/LibraryManagementSystem-No-sql/README.md

 The best solution of the project is to upload in rar.
 Because this is finished working project  on eclipse ide.

+Another solution:  move all png and gif files to lms folder.
+Then, create a bin folder> move lms folder inside then go back.
+You will have bin and src folders.
+Create new folder then move all of them inside.
+Then run eclipse, import the folder then run  java folders.
+They are connected to each other.